oicr-gsi/shesmu/language.md

 `matched_count` with the number of rows that satisfied the condition and `not_matched_count` with the number that failed the provided condition

+- `Sum` _expr_

+Compute the sum of the resulting value from _expr_, which must be an integer or floating point number.

 - `Univalued` _expr_

 Collect exactly one value; if none are collected, the group is rejected; if